vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 \\( a_{\mathbf{orig}} = \mathbf{softmax}(\frac{QK^\intercal}{\sqrt{d}})V \\)

-The expensive part is the matrix multiplication of key and query with softmax.
+The expensive the fact that I cannot decompose the softmax into a matrix multiplication to first multiply with the value matrix.
 Can we get a cheap estimate of that operation?

 #### This Kernel Performs